amelialwx/AC215_PlatePals/README.md

 ![vertex-ai-finished-jobs](assets/vertex-ai-finished-jobs.png)

 ### Milestone 4 Part 1: Model Distillation ###
 We follow the exact same instructions as in Milestone 3 but do so making a new folder path for the distilled model.
 In our project as an example, we have one folder for the base model (`model/effnetv2b0`) and one for the distilled (`model/effnetv2b0_distilled`).
+Follow the steps in Milestone 3 to modify any environment variables as needed.

 Results
 ------------